-The possible penalties of a reckless driving violation are:
+The possible penalties for a reckless driving violation are:

 A reckless driving conviction will also add six points to a motorist’s driving record.
 Accumulating too many points can lead to license suspension.

-New Hampshire has another, less serious offense called “negligent driving.”
+New Hampshire also has a less serious offense called “negligent driving.”
 Generally, a negligent driving conviction requires proof that the motorist:

 A negligent driving conviction carries $250 to $500 in fines for a first offense and $500 to $1,000 in fines for a second offense.
 And a negligent driving violation will add four points to the motorist’s driving record.

 In New Hampshire, it’s possible for a person who’s accused of driving under the influence (DUI) to “plea bargain” for a lesser charge.
 When a DUI is plea bargained down to a reckless driving charge, it’s sometimes called a “wet reckless.”

 HOW MUCH TIME WOULD YOU ACTUALLY SPEND IN JAIL?

 Generally speaking, sentencing law is complex and varies from jurisdiction to jurisdiction.
 For example, a statute might list a “minimum” jail sentence that’s longer than the actual amount of time (if any) a defendant will have to spend behind bars.
 All kinds of factors can affect actual punishment, including the severity of the damage at issue, credits for good in-custody behavior, and jail-alternative work programs.

 If you face criminal charges, consult an experienced criminal defense lawyer.
 An attorney with command of the rules in your jurisdiction will be able to explain the law as it applies to your situation.